Waterloo handshakes as Europe marks bicentenary united

 France sent its ambassador to the ceremony, making it the first major anniversary at the site to be marked by all sides.

-A music-and-fireworks spectacular will mark the end of the bicentenary day on Thursday while the coming few days will see re-enactments of the bloody summer Sunday 200 years ago when tens of thousands of men died on the field.
+A music-and-fireworks spectacular, featuring several hundred of the 5,000 battlefield re-enactors gathering for the weekend, marked the end of the bicentenary day on Thursday.
+Some 200,000 visitors are expected at Waterloo over the coming few days to watch vivid evocations of the bloody summer Sunday 200 years ago when tens of thousands of men died on the field.

+(Additional reporting by Yves Herman and Christian Levaux; Editing by Angus MacSwan and Lisa Shumaker)